aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/directory-and-folder-compression/_index.md

 ---
-title: "Create zip archive .net – Directory and Folder Compression"
+title: "Create zip archive asp.net – Directory and Folder Compression"
-linktitle: "Create zip archive .net – Directory and Folder Compression"
+linktitle: "Create zip archive asp.net – Directory and Folder Compression"
 second_title: "Aspose.Zip .NET API for Files Compression & Archiving"
-description: "Learn how to create zip archive .net using Aspose.Zip for .NET.
+description: "Learn how to create zip archive asp.net using Aspose.Zip for .NET.
 Step‑by‑step guide to compress and decompress directories efficiently in your .NET projects."
 weight: 22
 url: /net/directory-and-folder-compression/
-date: 2025-11-30
+date: 2026-02-23
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create zip archive .net – Directory and Folder Compression
+# Create zip archive asp.net – Directory and Folder Compression

 ## Introduction

-In modern .NET development, **creating zip archive .net**‑style files is essential for reducing storage costs, speeding up deployments, and simplifying file distribution.
+In modern .NET development, **create zip archive asp.net**‑style files is essential for reducing storage costs, speeding up deployments, and simplifying file distribution.
 This tutorial shows you how to use Aspose.Zip for .NET to compress whole directories and later extract them when needed.
 Whether you’re building a CI/CD pipeline, delivering update packages, or just tidying up log files, mastering zip archive creation in .NET will make your projects more efficient and professional.

 ## Quick Answers
 - **What library should I use?** Aspose.Zip for .NET provides a simple, high‑performance API for zip archive creation.